miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 The main hyperparameters were: number of HRTF principal components, number of depth maps principal components, and number and size of hidden layers.

 [//]: # (evaluation criteria, remarks)
-The setup used for these experiments implement a potential HRTF individualization procedure, where user data is fed as input, a deep neural network derives HRTF principal components, and the PCA loadings are used to derive a new HRTF.
+The setup used for these experiments implement a potential complete HRTF individualization procedure, where user data is fed as input, a deep neural network derives HRTF principal components, and the PCA loadings learned from a training set are used to derive a new HRTF.
-Thus, the entire system has been embedded in a 10-fold validation routine where, for each iteration, a train set comprising $\frac{9}{10}$ of the data was used to fit the neural network and calculate the PCA loadings, whereas a smaller test set with the remaining $\frac{1}{10}$ was used for validation.
+Thus, the entire system has been embedded in a 10-fold validation routine where, at each iteration, a train set comprising $\frac{9}{10}$ of the data was used to fit the neural network and calculate the PCA loadings, whereas a smaller test set with the remaining $\frac{1}{10}$ was used for validation.
 The metric observed throughout the process is the spectral distortion of the HRTF, calculated between 3 and 16 kHz.

 ![Box-and-whiskers plots for HRTF reconstruction using 20 principal components (left) and HRTF synthesis from anthropometric data and 40 pinna depth map principal components using a deep neural network (right), across 10 validation folds.\label{eardnnhrtf_res}](img/eardnnhrtf_res.png){scale=0.5}